xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/jdbi3.md

 In case of nested transactions error will be thrown if:

-* Current transaction level is different then nested one
+* Current transaction level is different from the nested one
-* Current transaction is read only and nexted one is not  (note that some drivers, like h2, ignore readOnly flag completely)
+* Current transaction is read only and nested transaction is not  (note that some drivers, like h2, ignore readOnly flag completely)

 For example: